Carl-ZLJ/draw-guess/README.md

 [ ] When moving the samples, using an Image instead of redraw everything, but don't forget to update the data.

+[ ] Calculate the sample's width and height in a more reasonable way